structurizr/structurizr.github.io/dsl/identifiers.md

 }
 ```

-The `!identifiers` keyword allows you to specify that element identifiers should be treated as `hierarchical` (relationship identifiers are unaffected by this setting).
+The `!identifiers` keyword allows you to specify that element identifiers should be treated as `hierarchical` (relationship identifiers are unaffected by this setting) or `flat` (the default).
 For example:

 ```
 workspace {